-The current Rector, the Very Rev. John David van Dooren, and his predecessor, the Very Rev. Dean Paxton Rice, are and were enthuiastic supporters of Religious Life in the Episcopal Church.
+The previous Rector, the Very Rev. John David van Dooren, and his predecessor, the Very Rev. Dean Paxton Rice, were enthuiastic supporters of Religious Life in the Episcopal Church.

 The Brotherhood of St. Gregory has had brothers at Atonement since 1990.
 The community’s first ordained brother, the late Rev. Br.
 Edward Riley, had been Rector of All Saints and assisted at Atonement prior to his death in 2005.
 The brothers have had at least four brothers as parishioners for many years.

 Considered by most to be the first contemporary, intentionally dispersed community, the BSG brothers have not been the only Religious Brothers to serve at Atonement.